 Some important options you must consider are:

 - KBA questions presented to signers are generated based on information about the signer you submit to us prior to signing presentation.
-The best practice is that this information is submitted through the pre-defined Template parameters designed for this purpose.
+The best practice is that this information is submitted through the template parameters (with classic Document Templates) or sender inputs (in the case of a Simple Setup template) designed for this purpose.
 However, you have the option of allowing the signer to enter that initial information, in whole or in part.
 You may indicate one of the following:

 - Allow signers to be presented with providing any information required to generate KBA questions